19shubham/SmartBinCounter/README.md

 ## Features
 * Show 'score' for different sides of the bin.
 * Record score every day in EEPROM for up to one month.
-* Show date and time if the bin is turned over or is not standing
+* Show date and time if the bin is turned over or is not standing.
-* Show date and time overnight to conserve power
+* Show date and time overnight to conserve power.

 ## Hardware